sara-huang-hart/spotify-musical-elements-and-track-popularity-analysis/README.md

 - Duration_min is the duration of the track in milliseconds.
 This is an integer value that is greater than 0.
 - Energy represents a perceptual measure of intensity and activity.
 Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.
 This is a value between 0 and 1, where 0 is the lowest energy and 1 is the most energy.
 - Tempo is the overall estimated tempo of a track in beats per minute (BPM).
 This is a value that is typically greater than 60, where the lower the value the "slower" the track.
 - Loudness is the overall loudness of a track in decibels (dB).
+This value typically ranges between -60 and 0, where -60 dB is the lowest loudness and 0 dB is the highest loudness.
+In this dataset, the value is averaged across the entire track to provide a single value.
+- Instrumentalness predicts whether a track contains vocals or no vocals.
+In this context, "ooh" and "aah" sounds are not treated as vocals, whereas rap or spoken words are considered vocals.
+This is a value between 0 and 1, where 0 represents tracks with the greatest amounts of vocal content and 1 represents highly instrumental tracks.
+- Valance describes that musical positiveness is conveyed by a track.
+This is a value between 0 and 1, where 0 is the most "positive" and 1 is the most "negative".